woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/text.rst

      - ``normal``
    * - ``placement``
      - No
-     - Family of options that determine where the label is to be drawn relative to its feature
-     - N/A
-   * - ``type``
-     - No
      - Determines whether the label is to be drawn derived from a ``point`` or a ``line``.
      - ``point``
    * - ``offset``